kg-phantom/book-search-engine/README.md

 2. Clone this repository onto your computer.
 3. Navigate to the root of this repository on the command line.
 4. Run `npm install` on the command line.
+5. Run `npm run develop` to start the server and react app.

 ## Usage
 1. Go to the deployed application at [https://my-google-books-library101.herokuapp.com/](https://my-google-books-library101.herokuapp.com/).